pimchanyachitsanga/stock-analysis/README.md

 ## Summary

 The analysis are completed much faster with the refactored code.
-Run times for each
+Run times for each are shown below.

 ### Run-time for initial code in 2017 and 2018